-McGready had the world by the short and curlies.
+McGready had the world by the short-and-curlies.

 It’s good to be a rich prick.

 His newest toy was a classic Jaguar for which he’d paid in the low seven figures.
 It could easily do 200mph, though there wasn’t a public thoroughfare in the country on which you could legally drive at that speed.
-The 25 families he’d recently made homeless could eat for two years on that, something he didn’t know and about which he didn’t care.
+The twenty-five families he’d recently made homeless could eat for two years on that, something he didn’t know and about which he didn’t care.

 Sometimes, usually early on a tranquil Sunday morning, he liked to drive around to look at his real estate holdings, the way a kid might assemble his collection of marbles, just to admire them and enjoy owning them.
 He liked to roll down a window and light up an Arturo Fuente.
 He didn’t really care for cigars, but the thought of almost literally burning money gave him a distinct tingle in his private parts.